brendonh8/brendonh8.github.io/_posts/2017-11-15-enronanalysis.md

 I used the train_test_split cross validation function to validate this dataset.
 This function randomized the data used and separated 30% of the data to be used for testing.

 ## Evaluation Metrics

->Give at least 2 evaluation metrics and your average performance for each of them.
-Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.

 An evaluation metric is needed to be able to tell how well the algorithm performs. **Accuracy** is one of the more common metrics.
 However, accuracy depends on the data being balanced.
 The Enron dataset has a much lower POI count than it does for non POI's.
 Looking at the equation for Accuracy: